Implilekan/Implilekan/README.md

+# OLALEKAN OLUJOBI

-- 👋 I am *Olalekan Olujobi, a certified Data Scientist and Analyst from IBM and Google*, currently transitioning from a career in banking and finance and seeking a full-time role in the field of Data Science and Analytics.
+- 👋 **I am a certified Data Scientist and Analyst from IBM and Google, currently transitioning from a career in banking and finance and seeking a full-time role in the field of Data Science and Analytics.**
-- 👀 I’m interested in ...
-Data Science and Data Analytics Jobs
+- 👀 I am interested in Data Science and Data Analytics Jobs
-- 🌱 I’m currently learning ...
-SQL, Python, R, Power BI and Tableau
+- 🌱 I am currently learning SQL, Python, R, Power BI and Tableau
-- 💞️ I’m looking to collaborate on ...
-Data Science projects
+- 💞️ I am looking to collaborate on Data Science or Analytics projects
-- 📫 How to reach me ... implilekan@gmail.com
+- 📫 I can be reached via <implilekan@gmail.com>

 <!---
 Implilekan/Implilekan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.